instana/nginx-tracing/README.md

   Notice that the NGINX tracing extension will always flush the locally-buffered spans every one second.
   This setting allows you to reduce the amount of local buffering when your NGINX server is serving more than `1000` requests per second.

-### Support for other Nginx OpenTracing module builds
+### Support for other NGINX OpenTracing module builds

-We do not support using builds of the Nginx OpenTracing module from 3rd parties, including those supported by Nginx itself.
+We do not support using builds of the NGINX OpenTracing module from 3rd parties, including those supported by NGINX itself.
-The reason for requiring the Instana build of the Nginx OpenTracing module is purely technical: we **cannot support self-compilation** (that is, you building your own version, the Nginx module system is too sensitive to build flags) or the modules from F5, because they use dynamic linking to the standard C++ library and that would lead in many cases to **segfault**.
+The reason for requiring the Instana build of the NGINX OpenTracing module is purely technical: we **cannot support self-compilation** (that is, you building your own version, the NGINX module system is too sensitive to build flags) or the modules from F5, because they use dynamic linking to the standard C++ library and that would lead in many cases to **segfault**.
-Indeed, to avoid segfault, we use in our build of the Nginx OpenTracing module a statically linked standard C++ library for unifying testing and for the benefit of modern C++ code even on older distributions.
+Indeed, to avoid segfault, we use in our build of the NGINX OpenTracing module a statically linked standard C++ library for unifying testing and for the benefit of modern C++ code even on older distributions.

 ## Release History

 ### 1.0.0 (2020-06-26)

-   * added support for Nginx 1.17.10, 1.18.0, and 1.19.0
+   * added support for NGINX 1.17.10, 1.18.0, and 1.19.0
    * added support for secrets in URLs configured by the agent
    * added support for hiding synthetic calls like `nginx_status` and `api` requests
    * set new config defaults to avoid the need for `opentracing on;` or `opentracing_trace_locations off;`